fireshape/fireshape/docs/source/example_levelset.rst

 Setting up and solving the problem
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+We set up the problem in the script :bash:`levelset.py`.

 To set up the problem, we need to:

 * construct the mesh of the initial guess